hasteagag/K95PlatinumXT/README.md

 an on screen keyboard with appearance like the Corsair K95 Platinum XT

 this project utilizes G33kDude's Neutron Class in AutoHotkey.
 His project is linked here:  https://github.com/G33kDude/Neutron.ahk and is a way to render HTML CSS JS (basically web content) inside IE11 via ActiveX through browser emulation.
 It has two way communication allowing for a multitude of projects like this one.
-I have not incldued Neutron.ahk, but again you can check it out here: https://github.com/G33kDude/Neutron.ahk
+I have not incldued Neutron.ahk (!!! it is required !!!), but again you can check it out here: https://github.com/G33kDude/Neutron.ahk

 Project endeavors to mimic the Corsair K95 Platinum XT(Disclaimer: I am not affiliated with Corsair in any way other than as a fanboy and they make fantastic hardware).